 The ComChain Alliance has released the first draft of its schema for normalised communication records.
 This Schema is based upon JSON-LD utilising common properties as defined by Schema.org where it makes sense.

 The overarching goal of the Schema is to allow different parties to record and log the communication data in a normalised manner.
 In this way regulated organisations can seamlessly search through data sets where the data itself may be generated by multiple service providers.

 The schema allows for the configuration of user resources and the definition of the parameters the different parties are required to capture.
-For example a user handset regulated within a MiFID2 jurisdiction would required the fields as defined in the MiFID2 JSON-LD.
+For example, a user handset regulated within a MiFID2 jurisdiction would require the fields as defined in the MiFID2 JSON-LD.
 This file will show the different required data with the service provider or system required to capture the data.
-That provider will create an equivalent file for each record (or transaction) with the actual content it has be requested to collect.
+That provider will create an equivalent file for each record (or transaction) with the actual content it has been requested to collect.

 The Schema is built using the following components: